skannea/qdash/README.md

      </style>

 ## Configuration
-Configuration is made when the page is loaded, see [Start function](#start_function).
+Configuration items are set up when the page is loaded, see [Start function](#start_function).

-There are tho types of configuration
+There are two types of configuration:
-- MQTT configuration, in mqtt.config
+- MQTT configuration, in object mqtt.config
-- application configuration, in qd.config
+- application configuration, in object qd.config

 A configuration item may be mandatory (M) or optional (O).